meanpenguin/NetCoreConsole/readme.source.md

 This shows how to use the various publish profile options when building a netcore 3 console app.

 toc

 ## Console project settings

+ * This sample references and makes use of NodaTime to illustrate a dependency being consumed.
- * This sample targets one dependency (NodaTime) for illustrative purposes.
+ * This sample references, but does not use, Newtonsoft for illustrate a dependency being trimmed.
  * The [Runtime IDentifier](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) is hard coded to `win-x64`.
 All profiles will inherit this setting.
  * `AppendRuntimeIdentifierToOutputPath` and `AppendTargetFrameworkToOutputPath` are disabled to simplify the resulting directory structure.
 See [Change the build output directory](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-change-the-build-output-directory)